 (ii) is acquired by that person for the purposes of re-sale.

-47. Other rights or remedies
+47. Other rights or remedies not affected by this Act

 Except as is expressly provided in this Act, nothing in this Act shall have the effect of limiting, restricting or otherwise affecting any right or remedy a person would have had had this Act not been enacted.

-48. No waiver of rights
+48. Rights conferred by this Act cannot be waived without official consent

 A person shall not without the prior consent of the Commissioner or of an authorised officer be competent to waive any rights conferred on him by this Act.

 [Section 48 amended by No. 1 of 1985 s.
 27.]